-Serbia: Construction of Serbian section of TurkStream extension started21.
-May 2019. / News Serbia Energy
+Serbia: Construction of Serbian section of TurkStream extension started, News Serbia Energy

 The construction of 403 kilometers long Serbian section of TurkStream gas pipeline extension, connecting Bulgarian and Hungarian borders, has officially started and is expected to be completed in December.